apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 With these new elements, and their older sibling `<apollo-mutation>`, you can write entire GraphQL apps in nothing but HTML.
 You read that right, declarative, data-driven GraphQL apps in HTML.
 You still have access to the Apollo Client API, so feel free to sprinkle in a little JS here and there for added spice.

 This is all made possible by a pair of libraries from the Lit team's Justin Fagnani called [Stampino](https://github.com/justinfagnani/stampino/) and [jexpr](https://github.com/justinfagnani/jexpr/).
 Together, they let you define dynamic parts in HTML `<template>` elements, filling them with JavaScript expressions based on your GraphQL data.

+Here's the demo app from above, but written in HTML:

 ```html playground html-components index.html
 <apollo-client>